« Previous Page

 Your doctor makes a small cut (incision) in your upper chest.
-He or she puts one or two leads (wires) in a vein and threads them to the heart.
+Most of the time, he or she puts one or two leads (wires) in a vein and threads them to the heart.
+Sometimes, the leads are placed under the skin of your chest.
 Then your doctor connects the leads to the ICD.
-Your doctor puts the ICD in your chest and closes the incision.
+Your doctor puts the ICD under the skin of your chest and closes the incision.
 Your doctor also programs the ICD.

 some cases, the doctor may be able to put the ICD in another place in the chest